Guide to using a wood lathe

 Wood lathe video

 There are standard steps to follow when operating a lathe.
 The versatile machine requires training and skill.

-- The machine has to be powered off so that it does not turn on by accident.
+- The machine has to be powered off, so it does not turn on by accident.

 - Secure the load using screws at each end.

 - Select and load your tooling.
 The appropriate lathe tool for your project and application is attached to the tool turret.
-The lathe runs multiple applications that use a wide range of tools and techniques.
+The lathe runs multiple applications that use various tools and techniques.

 - Install the tools properly.
 What tells you that the machine is running is the zeroing of the piece.

 - Upload the program and allow the machine to run.